 The extreme heat event indicator alone does not capture the impacts of temperature in the rest of the temperature range, resulting in poor model fit.
 Therefore, we created two additional categorical variables based on the distribution of the larger of the daily maximum heat index or daily maximum temperature (denoted as "MAX").
 The heat index considers both air temperature and relative humidity to estimate human-perceived heat, but it is not defined when the temperature is below 80°F or relative humidity is below 40%.
 For days when the maximum heat index was not defined, we substituted the missing value with the daily maximum temperature (i.e., maximum of heat index or temperature).
-The indicator for the lowest temperature corresponds to the first quartile (<75°F) of this maximum heat index/temperature indicator. and the indicator for non-extreme hot days covers the range at or above 82°F (the median value) but excluding extreme heat event days.
-With the three indicators in the model, the reference category corresponds to the second quartile ($75^{\circ}F \le MAX < 82^{\circ}F$), based on the data distribution for May through September, 2012-2021.
-For the analysis of trend in excess deaths attributable to extreme heat in 5-year moving time windows between 1972 and 2021, we used the same temperature range categorization as above to make interpretation of the risk associated with specific temperature range consistent.
+The indicator for the lowest temperature corresponds to the first quartile (<75°F) of this maximum heat index/temperature indicator, and the indicator for non-extreme hot days covers the range at or above 82°F (the median value) but excluding extreme heat event days.
+With the three indicators in the model, the reference category corresponds to the second quartile ( $75^{\circ}F \le MAX < 82^{\circ}F$ ), based on the data distribution for May through September, 2010-2018, a fixed period in this series of heat mortality reports to make comparisons of heat impacts over time possible.
+For the analysis of trend in excess deaths attributable to extreme heat in 5-year moving time windows between 1973 and 2022, we used the same temperature range categorization as above to make interpretation of the risk associated with specific temperature range consistent.